equalframework/equal-doc/docs/advanced/security.md

 #### Examples :

-* The controller tells us that the root_user has access to every rights.
+* The controller tells us that the root_user has all rights.

 * On the other hand, the **filter** method checks if a specific **user** has the rights to execute a specific operation.